Social and emotional skills

 What are social and emotional skills?

-Social and emotional skills (SES) are interlinked and interdependent skills that help children to:
+Social and emotional skills help children to:

 - identify and manage their feelings and their behaviour

-- manage relationships
+- build healthy relationships

 - handle and overcome difficulties